citizenfx/NativeUI/README.md

 ### Features
 * Support for simple buttons, checkboxes and lists.
 * Support for custom banners from game sprites and your own textures.
+* Support for panels from grid panels to color panels.
 * Easy nested menus for fast and painless nested menu system.
 * Controller support.
 * Mouse controls.